Religious and Theological Abstracts

 Religious and Theological Abstracts is a database that indexes many religious and theological journals and other literature.
-In 2005, one Guide to Research described it as a "popular reference" covering more than 600 periodicals in most major European languages beginning in 1958.
-It covers "a wide array of periodical literature, including Christian, Jewish, and other world religions and some denominational and popular religious magazines."
+In 2005, one Guide to Research described it as a "popular reference" covering more than 600 periodicals in most major European languages (plus Hebrew and Afrikaans) beginning in 1948.
+It covers, "a wide array of periodical literature, including Christian, Jewish, and other world religions and some denominational and popular religious magazines."